Paracentropogon: Species

 Some authorities consider it likely that P. vespa is a junior synonym of P. longispinis.

 Characteristics

 Paracentropogon is characterised by having the body covered in small scales, there is a single spine and 4 soft rays in the pelvic fins.
 The first spines in the dorsal spine do not form a separate fin and there are no cirri or papillae on the body.
 The dorsal fin origin is in front of the rear margin of the orbit.
 There are 14 or 15 spines in the dorsal fin.
 These fishes do not have teeth on the palatine.
 The largest species in this genus of small fishes is P. longispinis which has a maximum published total length of 13 cm.

 Distribution

-Paracentropogon waspfishes are found in the Indo-Pacific region fromn India eastwards.
+Paracentropogon waspfishes are found in the Indo-Pacific region from India eastwards.